 - Understanding who your ideal customers are as well as what drives them;

-- And tying the two together in an organic, authentic, cohesive, and clear manner to appeal to prospective guests.
+- Then tying the two together in an authentic, cohesive, and clear manner to appeal to prospective guests.

 You put the spotlight on what differentiates you from all the other accommodation options on the market.